Akselmo/artificial-rage/README.md

 ## Howto compile for different platforms

-WIP.
-These notes are just for myself for now.

-* Compile raylib for your platform from source
+* IF the CMake file doesn't do this for you, compile raylib for your platform from source

-* Copy your built libraylib.a into lib

-* Copy the following to include:
-    * raylib.h
-    * raymath.h

 * Run the following commands in project root to build the binary
     * `mkdir build && cd build`